Bond. James Bond.

 Many of the facts I’ve shared today came courtesy of a book Ashar bought just before her birthday: James Bond FAQ by Tom DeMichael.

 This isn’t a kids’ book – it goes into detail about Fleming, as well as all the Bond movies, the Bond girls, the weapons and more.
-We think that the best thing to do is talk about issues like that, not ignore them, and it’s sparked some amazing discussions with Ashar, including her notes about things that kids and parents should know about Skyfall, her current favorite movie.
+We think that the best thing to do is talk about issues like that, not ignore them, and it’s sparked some amazing discussions with Ashar, including his notes about things that kids and parents should know about Skyfall, his current favorite movie.

 Meanwhile, if you want to read more, here are some websites that have helped us explore Fleming and Bond!